t-makaro/nb_pdf_template/README.md

 > */Anaconda3/Lib/site-packages/nbconvert/templates/latex

 ### Automatically:
-Warning this was only been tested on windows.
+Warning this has only been tested on windows.
+It has been reported to work on MacOS as well.
 ```
 pip install nb_pdf_template
 python -m nb_pdf_template.install